devkaare/todo/README.md

-# Todo web app
+# To Do web app

-This is just a small todo web app, which I MIGHT use some day haha!
+This is just a small To Do web app, which I MIGHT use some day haha!

 ## Getting Started